wp-plugins-mirror/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence Security options where you can fine-tune your security settings.

 == Changelog ==

+= 6.1.4 =
+Fix: Fixed potential bug with 'stored data not found after a fork.
+Got type: boolean'.
+Improvement: Added bulk actions and filters to WAF whitelist table.
+Improvement: Added a check while in learning mode to verify the response is not 404 before whitelising.
+Fix: Added index to attackLogTime. wfHits trimmed on runInstall now.
+Fix: Fixed attack data sync for hosts that cannot use wp-cron.
+Improvement: Use wftest@wordfence.com as the Diagnostics page default email address.
+Improvement: When WFWAF_ENABLED is set to false to disable the firewall, show this on the Firewall page.
+Fix: Prevent warnings when $_SERVER is empty.
+Fix: Bug fix for illegal string offset.
+Fix: Hooked up multibyte string functions to binary safe equivalents.
+Fix: Hooked up reverse IP lookup in Live Traffic.
+Fix: Add the user the web server (or PHP) is currently running as to Diagnostics page.
+Improvement: Pause Live Traffic after scrolling past the first entry.
+Improvement: Move "Permanently block all temporarily blocked IP addresses" button to top of blocked IP list.
+Fix: Added JSON fallback for PHP installations that don't have JSON enabled.

 = 6.1.3 =
 * Improvement: Added dismiss button to the Wordfence WAF setup admin notice.